What is records management?

 Policy and procedures

 A retention policy is not just about retention but also about disposition of records after a specified period of time.
-The Records Retention Policy consists of two parts: the Record Retention Policy [PDF 285KB] and the Records Retention Schedule.
+The Records Retention Policy consists of two parts: the Records Retention Policy [PDF 235KB] document setting out principles and responsibilities, and the Records Retention Schedule.
 The Retention Schedule sets out the lengths of time records across Queen Mary are to be retained.
 At the end of this retention period they should normally be destroyed unless they have been identified for permanent preservation.
 Retention periods apply regardless of the medium and records in storage must be inventoried.

 Guidance on electronic records